Indra-db/rust_raytracer/README.md

 # rust_raytracer

-my first rust project.
-The purpose of this project was learning rust.
+This is my first project using the Rust programming language, focusing on raytracing.
-The raytracing code is not perfect, and it's not meant to be perfect, my only purpose is learning the rust language.
+The raytracing code is not meant to be perfect, my main goal is to learn more about Rust.

+I plan to rewrite the code over time, trying other Rust techniques.
-I'm planning on rewriting this code multiple times introducing different rust idioms.
-These rewrites will happen in branches of this repo.
+These updates will be available in separate branches of this repository.